-As at February 28, 2014, the Company had a net working capital of \$1,774,458.
-The Company utilized the cash flow generated from the Pine Cove Project's operations and the milestone payments and royalty revenue from Chile.
+As at August 31, 2014, the Company had a net working capital of \$5,223,570.
+The Company maintains operations from the cash flow generated from the Pine Cove Project's operations and royalty and other revenue from Chile.
 If necessary, the Company may seek financing for capital projects or general working capital purposes.
 As discussed previously, there can be no assurance that Anaconda will be successful in its efforts to arrange additional financing on terms satisfactory to the Company.

-At February 28, 2014, the carrying value and fair value amounts of the Company's financial instruments are approximately equal.
+At August 31, 2014, the carrying value and fair value amounts of the Company's financial instruments are approximately equal.